curlew-knotwork/djembe/README.md

 **Instructor's Context:** Breaks are the "API" of the ensemble.
 They initialize a rhythm, synchronize tempo shifts, or execute a hard stop.

 ### [ A ] The Universal Break (Standard Signal)
-**Instructor's Note:** The first measure builds tension with three slaps; the second measure resolves with two bass notes and a final slap that signals the start of the beat.
+**Instructor's Note:** The first measure builds tension with three slaps; the second measure resolves with two bass notes and a final slap.

 | Measure 1 | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |